Dianne Gallagher Bio, Age, Height, Husband, Salary, Net worth, CCN

 Dianne earns an annual estimated net worth of $100k U.S dollars.

 Dianne Gallagher Career

 She works as a National Correspondent based in Atlanta at CCN.
 In November 2015 Dianne joined the station for the first assignment where she was covering the Paris attacks.
 She reported on the Pulse nightclub shooting, where 49 people were murdered in 2016 covering the Paris attacks.
 Gallagher spent a week following five officers who were shot and murdered at a protest there from Dallas, Texas.

-Dianne currently reports on elections systems all over the country the vulnerabilities as CNN’s National Correspondent.
+Dianne currently reports on elections systems all over the country and the vulnerabilities as CNN’s National Correspondent.
 At the U.S-Mexico border, Gallagher was one of the few reporters to government confinement facilities to acquire access held after they were separated in 2018.
-She spent weeks helping the families rout out their loved ones.
+She spent weeks helping the families route out their loved ones.